ramadhantinp/phansite/README.md

 # Phansite Mock Up
 Like the description says, this is my attempt in making the front-end for Phansite, a fictional forum web that appears in the JRPG Persona 5.
 If you're not familiar with the game, Phansite is a forum where people can request for help to the main character (The Phantom Thieves) and talk about the latest scandal/news in Japan.
 The site itself is made with React and Tailwind CSS.
 I made this mainly to learn those two, so there's no particular reason on why I picked them.
+I took a lot of liberties in designing it, so it's not a 1:1 look to the one that's in the game.

-**don't forget to install the dependencies!**
+**don't forget to install the dependencies! i also used moments library for this**

 ## Features
 There are 3 main features on the web, also based on the game: